djnaik/hello_world/README.md

 # hello_world
-trhis i s a long project
+this i s a long project
+so this is end of this pro